 But let me posit something else, which is that it wouldn't be unreasonable to give people a break for looking forward to watching the royal wedding.

 Look, you can blame Disney for Disney princesses, but you cannot blame Disney for princesses.
-Storytelling about princesses — or girls who grow up to meet princes — go back a lot farther than Disney, or cartoons, or television, or the all-in all-the-time environment that brings you "The Abbey Vacuumed: A Special Investigation."
+Storytelling about princesses — or girls who grow up to meet princes — goes back a lot farther than Disney.
+Or cartoons, or television, or the all-in all-the-time environment that brings you "The Abbey Vacuumed: A Special Investigation."

-Storytelling about princes and princesses — and their equivalents — goes back considerably longer than television and is not a product of American media.
+Storytelling about princes and princesses — and their equivalents — goes back considerably longer, in fact.
+It is not a product of the American media.
 If you don't believe me, ask Andromeda.

 But these people, the ones getting married?
 William?
 How many times have you actually heard William's voice?
 If you heard it on the radio, would you recognize it?
 I doubt I would.
 I certainly wouldn't recognize Kate Middleton's.
 Compared to our own celebrities, who are always popping up on late-night television and in magazines to talk about themselves, we barely know these people.
-And that, it seems to me, is a bit of a relief, particularly if you don't usually experience it.
+And that, it seems to me, is a bit of a relief.

 It's perfectly logical that this event has raised questions about the monarchy and whether it should continue to exist, and about lavish ceremonies during bad economic times, and about whether "The Abbey Sucked Clean Of Lint" should really be dominating the news.
 Absolutely fair questions, absolutely.